Classical music in Kosovo: Opera

 As of the year 2002 there hasn't been any complete staging of an opera in Kosovo.
 However, there have been performances of orchestral pieces of operas, initially by the choir of the Cultural and Artistic Society "Agimi" in Prizren in 1952, and then by other music formations.

-The first opera by an Albanian composer from Kosovo, "Goca e Kaçanikut" by Rauf Dhomi was performed in Prizren by Albanian soloists, the orchestra of the Radio Television of Pristina, the choir of the Radio Television of Pristina and the ensemble "Collegium Cantorum" The opera wasn't staged, instead it was performed only as a vocal-instrumental concert.
+The first opera by an Albanian composer from Kosovo, Goca e Kaçanikut by Rauf Dhomi was performed in Prizren by Albanian soloists, the orchestra of the Radio Television of Pristina, the choir of the Radio Television of Pristina and the ensemble Collegium Cantorum.
+The opera was not staged, instead it was performed only as a vocal-instrumental concert.

 In 2004 the Opera of Kosovo was founded by the Ministry of Culture of Kosovo.

 Ballet

 In 1972, the first crew of the Ballet of Kosovo was formed and it consisted of dancers that had been educated in Skopje.
 More dancers joined this crew, but there was still a lack of female dancers, so Kosovo Ballet had to bring in foreign guest dancers.
 The Kosovo Ballet was formed within the National Theater of Kosovo and Abdurrahman Nokshiqi was named director.

-One of the performances of the first generation of the Ballet of Kosovo was the premiere "Sokoli e Mirusha", the first ballet by an Albanian composer.

-Other performances include: "Legjenda mbi ngadhnjimin", "Kënga e Rexhës" and "Don Quixote".
+One of the performances of the first generation of the Ballet of Kosovo was the premiere Sokoli e Mirusha, the first ballet by an Albanian composer.
+Other performances include: Legjenda mbi ngadhnjimin, Kënga e Rexhës and Don Quixote.

-The crew also performed outside of Kosovo, in festivals like the International Festival "Ballet Biennale" in Ljubljana and "Dubrovnik Summer Games".

-All activity of the Ballet of Kosovo was interrupted in 1991 to be continued only in 2001.
+The crew also performed outside of Kosovo, in festivals like the International Festival Ballet Biennale in Ljubljana and Dubrovnik Summer Games.
+All activity of the ballet of Kosovo was interrupted in 1991 to be continued only in 2001.